Day 4: (19 June) Melville Nauheim Shelter

 Dennis at Split Rock

-We left Bennington, VT around noon.
-It only took us a few minutes of hitchhiking before Steve, a salesman paying a cold-call at the hospital, stopped to give us the 7-mile ride to the trailhead.
+We left Bennington, VT, around noon.
+It only took us a few minutes of hitchhiking before Steve, a salesman on a cold call at the hospital, stopped to give us the 7-mile ride to the trailhead.

 I love how attentive Dennis is to me.
-Knowing that I am sick does not mitigate his struggle, yet he waits for me on the climbs, helps me put on my backpack, and makes supper.
+Knowing I am sick does not mitigate his struggle, yet he waits for me on the climbs, helps me put on my backpack, and makes supper.
 I’ll be glad when I can do more of my share.
 As it is, it is all I can do to help set up the tent.
-The Hubba-Hubba two-person hiking-tent is easy to put up and provides us with room for the two of us and our gear, which is nice when it is raining.
+The Hubba-Hubba two-person hiking tent is easy to put up and provides room for the two of us and our gear, which is nice when it is raining.

-Near Split Rock we met “Ruby,” a Canadian who is attempting to hike the LT in three weeks time.
-At the Melville Nauheim Shelter, she nominated Dennis mayor.
+Near Split Rock, we met “Ruby,” a Canadian who is attempting to hike the LT in three weeks.
+At the Melville Nauheim Shelter, she nominated Dennis as mayor.
 He proposed raising taxes to build a water spigot near the shelter.

-Dennis taught me how to purify the water using a Sawyer squeeze filter and to light the camp stove.
-With these cold mountain streams, getting the water is not always a pleasant task, but tonight the water was cool and refreshing.
+Dennis taught me how to purify the water using a Sawyer squeeze filter and how to light the camp stove.
+With these cold mountain streams, getting water is not always a pleasant task, but tonight, the water was cool and refreshing.
 I enjoyed soaking my feet in the bubbling waters while watching Dennis prepare the water for supper and tomorrow’s consumption.
-Unlike Cheryl Strayed’s experience in Wild, we have no shortage of water.
+Unlike Cheryl Strayed’s experience in Wild, we have no water shortage.
 If we consume our two liters, we can easily find more.

-I am grateful to Sue “Talks-A-Lot” from the Appalachian Trail Club of Florida and Dennis who talked me into using hiking poles.
+I am grateful to Sue “Talks-A-Lot” from the Appalachian Trail Club of Florida and Dennis, who talked me into using hiking poles.
 I don’t think I could do this hike without them.
 I use them to climb, balance, and break falls.
 They have saved me innumerable times.
-I’m still not as proficient with them as are the experience long-distanced hikers, but I am develop a stride.
+I’m still not as proficient with them as the experienced long-distance hikers, but I am developing a stride.

-During the night I heard fox, coyotes, prancing deer, and perhaps a fisher cat.
+During the night, I heard foxes, coyotes, prancing deer, and perhaps a fishercat.
 I have yet to see wildlife other than a toad.

 I am an award-winning author of the "Woman On Her Way" book series, writing about my travel adventures.
 For more information on the books, please visit janevblanchard.com.
 I started the "Woman On Her Way" travel blog in 2013 to share my experiences as I explored 13 countries with my husband, traveling by ship, foot, bike, bus, train, and plane.
 Dennis and I continue to make memories and hope you will enjoy following along.